UKCA Marking | relcross door controls®

 Also, there is new guidance specifically relating to the Construction Products Regulation published by the Department for Communities and Local Government:

-1st January 2021 therefore the two marks will coexist in Great Britain for 12 months.
+1st January 2021 therefore the two marks will coexist in Great Britain for a period of time.
 The UKCA mark will not be recognized outside Great Britain.
 Goods for sale in the EU will continue to require the CE marking as before.
-You will still be able to use the CE marking in the UK until 1 January 2022 in most cases.
-However, in the interim, it will be necessary to apply the new UKCA mark, for products placed on the market in Great Britain post 31 st December 2020, only if all of the following apply:
+You will still be able to use the CE marking in the UK until 1 January 2023 in most cases.
+However, in the interim, it will be necessary to apply the new UKCA mark, for products placed on the market in Great Britain post 31st December 2020, only if all of the following apply:

 • Is for the sale and/or installation in Great Britain

 • The conformity assessment has been carried out by a UK conformity assessment body and your files have not been transferred to an EU-recognized notified body before 1 January 2021

 Special rules will apply to goods placed on the market in Northern Ireland or sent from Great Britain to Northern Ireland.
 Information can be found here: